 There are a number of different factors that contribute to nonvalvular atrial fibrillation.
 Quick treatment of nonvalvular atrial fibrillation is important because it can prevent a stroke from occurring.
 Here we will look at the causes and treatment options.

 Just what is nonvalvular atrial fibrillation?
 To understand the condition, you need to understand the heart.
 Atrial refers to the atria, which are the top two chambers of the heart.
 Fibrillation is the quick and irregular tightening of muscle fibers, and the word valvular is a term used to describe the heart valves that allow blood in and out of the heart.
-An irregular heart rhythm in the upper chambers of the heart that is due to a fault with the heart valves is the simplest nonvalvular atrial fibrillation definition.
+So when there are irregularities in the heart valves, irregular heart rhythms can occur.
+But when an irregular heart rhythm in the upper chambers of the heart is not due to a fault with the heart valves, it is called nonvalvular atrial fibrillation.

 When someone has nonvalvular A-fib, it can lead to problems such as blood pooling in parts of the heart.
 This means that there is less blood available to pump to the rest of the body.
 When a blot clot forms in the pooled blood, it has the potential to reach the brain and lead to a stroke.